 Everything in this country and throughout the world is now dependent on the internet and our vulnerable infrastructure.
 Banks, the electrical grid, communications system and even the way our food is delivered to the store could all be effected.
 If the grid goes down, most of the world has little knowledge of how to live without it.

 The truth is, if an attack happens any time soon, this country is not prepared to handle the consequences.
 In fact, if terrorists or any rogue nation were to attack, the consequences would probably be far more serious than any other type of terrorist attack could ever be.

 Three things you can do to prepare for this threat:

-Part of truly being prepared for anything, means knowing exactly how this type of threat will effect your long term preparedness efforts.
-By performing a realistic threat assessment, you can get a better idea of how this threat will effect you and what you can do to prepare for the situation.
+Part of truly being prepared for anything, means knowing exactly how this type of threat will affect your long-term preparedness efforts.
+By performing a realistic threat assessment, you can get a better idea of how this threat will affect you and what you can do to prepare for the situation.